AdaCore/spark2014/docs/ug/spark_2014.rst

 The SPARK_Mode pragma can be used in the following places:

-* As a configuration pragma, in which case it sets the default mode for all units compiled with this pragma.
+* As a configuration pragma, in which case it sets the default mode for all units compiled with this pragma

 * Immediately within or before a library-level package spec